Which network has the best mobile coverage?

-Compare all GiffGaff Mobile deals at uSwitch now.
+Compare our GiffGaff Mobile deals at uSwitch now.

-Talkmobile is another value network, but one that's based on Vodafone's network.
+Talkmobile is another value network, but one that's based on Vodafone's mobile phone network.
 For the kind of coverage and speeds you can expect, check our section on Vodafone's mobile phone coverage.

 Unique selling points: Talkmobile is a no-frills network.
-But with 99.7% coverage, good speeds and great price points, there's much to recommend it.
+But with good speeds and great price points, there's much to recommend it.
 And that goes double if you're on a tight budget.

 Compare Talkmobile SIM only deals here: Talkmobile SIM only deals.

 Sky Mobile uses O2’s mobile phone network.
 So wherever O2 has signal, Sky Mobile does too.
 At the time of writing, this will get you 4G coverage in over 97% of the UK population outdoors.

 Get the measure of coverage in your area with Sky Mobile's coverage checker.

 Unique selling points: Sky Mobile's key selling points include: